 One thing you might not know about Julie is that she loves classical music.
 And Chuck… well, did you know his ancestor jumped ship in Discovery Bay in 1852!

-You can find a great selection of local products, including Westbrook Farms beef, when shopping at the Co-op or the Chimacum Corner Farm Stand, and at our great Farmer’s Markets.
+You can find a great selection of local products, including Westbrook Farms beef, when shopping at the Food Co-op in Port Townsend or the Chimacum Corner Farm Stand, and at our great Farmer’s Markets.

 owned and operated by Jim Rueff and Linda Davis

 Solstice Farm owners, Jim Rueff and Linda Davis are pioneers in implementing best management practices on their farm.